class Mu

 However, this behavior is just conventional and you shouldn't trust it for your code.
 It's useful, however, to explain certain behaviors.

-is first printing out in *.say
+say is first printing out in *.say, but the outermost say is printing

-values returned by the so
+the True values returned by the so operation.

 method ACCEPTS